 COMMON VALUES ASSESSMENT

-Circle the values in column 1 that are most important to you.
-Consider that some values may initially appeal to you but upon deeper reflection (column 2) you realize that you don’t always hold them as a priority.
+Circle the values that are most important to you.
+Consider that some values may initially appeal to you but upon deeper reflection (the statement that follows each value) you realize that you don’t always hold them as a priority.
 Then rank them in importance from 1-14.
 Discuss with your fiancé(e) or spouse.